 The fruit of the tree is used in alternative medicine and the flowers attract bees and insect.
 The Vitex tree grows best in climates that are sunny or part sunny and the soil is well drained.

 All trees have their peculiar advantages and understanding them will help you in choosing the right tree.
-Some of the trees listed above make the best Christmas tree.
 While others can be used for various purposes.
 Knowing this can help you choose the tree that will keep you satisfied throughout the lifespan of the tree.
 Trees are living things and so will need attention during planting and care as the tree grows.